-Sarah Ray, a litigation partner, helps clients navigate complex commercial and antitrust litigation matters.
+Sarah Ray, Co-Chair of Latham & Watkins’ Bay Area Litigation & Trial Department, helps clients navigate complex commercial and antitrust litigation matters.
 Drawing on successful experience at all stages of litigation, she guides clients from the inception and investigation of a dispute working to identify and develop a strategy to win at the earliest possible stage of litigation, or if necessary, at trial.
 She has developed particular experience in class action litigation and claims of unfair competition, recently winning Top Defense Verdicts for two consecutive years.

 Ms. Ray has significant experience as lead trial counsel in federal and state courts defending corporations against antitrust and unfair competition allegations as well as handling issues at the intersection of competition and complex commercial litigation.